By default, the grid will display rows with a height of

 The example below shows auto height in action.
 The following can be noted:

-autoHeight=true, so the height of each row is such that it fits all contents from these three columns.
+autoHeight=true, so the height of each row is such that it fits all contents from all columns.

 onColumnResized.
 When a column is resized, the grid re-calculates the row heights after the resize is finished.